This morning I gave my 2 year old a half-full cup of chocolate milk. Somehow I didn’t foresee this ending badly.

 When you make a mistake, the damage isn’t confined to you and you alone.
 An unwise decision made in haste, a word spoken harshly, or a careless action.
 Look closely, people and things around you get splattered and careful clean-up is necessary.

 When our words or actions lead to a mess, cleaning up that mess is the right thing to do.
 A responsible person recognizes their fault and how it affects people and things around them.
 A loving person finds ways to repair and restore whatever damage–no matter how large or small–occurred.

 God hasn’t called us to a life of carelessness, but of self-control and sound mind.
 Paying careful attention to the full extent of the spill is necessary when cleaning up chocolate milk, and any mess in life.

-God also didn’t call us to a life of fear, shame and guilt.
-Which is why once the spill is clean, it’s clean.
+Once you’ve done your clean-up duty, walk in freedom, because God didn’t call us to a life of fear, shame and guilt either.
+Which is why once the spill is clean, it’s clean!
 Glory to God!